adamstavely/shiny-waddle/test-harness/docs/PRD.md

 **Product Name:** Heimdall

 **Product Description:**
 Heimdall is an automated testing framework that validates applications are adhering to access control requirements for data.
-It provides comprehensive testing capabilities for Zero Trust Architecture (ZTA) compliance, including access control testing, data behavior validation, contract enforcement, and dataset health assessment.
+It provides comprehensive testing capabilities for Zero Trust Architecture (ZTA) compliance, including access control testing, contract enforcement, and dataset health assessment.

 The platform consists of:
 - **Core Testing Framework** - TypeScript-based framework for defining and executing tests